kaiaai/voron2_top_hat/README.md

-# Top hat mod for Voron 2 350mm
+# Top hat mod for Voron 2.4

+The most up-to-date instructions are [here](https://remake.ai/2023/08/25/voron-2-top-hat-mod/).

-Voron 2 350mm's print volume height comes up short of the advertised 350mm, quite a bit.
+Voron 2.4 print volume height comes up short of the advertised 350mm (or 300mm, 250mm) - quite a bit - especially when using the StealthBurner extruder and/or PTFE filament tubing.
-Here is a "top hat" volume height extension that you can 3D-print and mount on top of your Voron 2.
+Here is a "top hat" volume height extension that you can 3D-print and mount on top of your Voron 2.4 (or Voron 2.4r2).

 This mod sits between your Voron 2 frame and its top see-through plastic sheet.
 Specifically, this top hat fits into the existing 2020 aluminum extrusion slots on top of your Voron2 - and